jakebailey/talk-ts-congress-2023/slides.md

 # `d.ts` bundling

-- Along with "bundled" `.js` files, `tsc`'s `outFile` also produced `.d.ts` files.
+- Along with "bundled" `.js` files, `tsc`'s `outFile` also produced `.d.ts` files
-  - But now we're using esbuild, which doesn't produce `d.ts` files.
+  - But now we're using esbuild, which doesn't produce `d.ts` files
-- We ended up rolling our own (small, very limited) `d.ts` bundler.
+- We ended up rolling our own (small, very limited) `d.ts` bundler
-- Definitely not for external use; it's very specific to our API.
+- Definitely not for external use; it's very specific to our API

 ```ts
 // Something like...